Spiral (1998 film): Reception

 Den of Geek called the film "neither as poor as its reputation suggests or a long lost gem", while Collider called it a "gonzo sequel, one that doesn't hold itself together as well as its predecessor, it is a movie that should not be forgotten".

 Legacy

 Though this film was replaced by Ring 2 as the sequel to Ring, it was followed by a related installment 14 years later in Sadako 3D (2012), a loose adaptation of the Suzuki novel S, the fourth installment in the Ring series.
 S is canonically a sequel to the novel Spiral that this film is an adaptation of.
-That being said, the film has little coherent continuity with Rasen (or any of the other Ringu films) outside of Takanori Ando, the protagonist of Sadako 3D, being the son of Mitsuo Ando, the protagonist of this film and the novel.
+That being said, the film has little coherent continuity with Spiral (or any of the other Ring films) outside of Takanori Ando, the protagonist of Sadako 3D, being the son of Mitsuo Ando, the protagonist of this film and the novel.
 That's partially because Suzuki's third novel, 1998's Loop, was never adapted into a film, leaving a huge gap of story in between these films.